 I admit, I really didn't like Sony's first full-frame cameras, the DSLR-A900 and its stripped-down sibling, the DSLR-A850.
 I used to use them as examples of poor noise reduction and for before-and-after examples for the virtues of third-party raw-processing software.
 But that was almost four years ago, and just before Sony had its "aha!" moment and started churning out excellent sensors, like the one in the Alpha SLT-A99V.
-The company's flagship (and at least for now, only) full-frame model delivers excellent photos and very good video, has a well-constructed and intelligently designed body, solid performance, and a great feature set.
+The company's flagship (and at least for now, only) full-frame model delivers excellent photos and very good video, and has a well-constructed and intelligently designed body, solid performance, and a great feature set.
 Despite all the excellence, though, there are some caveats to consider before shelling out the not-inconsiderable amount of dough it costs.

-The photo quality is great -- pretty much what you'd expect for a full-frame camera -- with well-resolved detail, accurate color (as long as you use the Neutral Creative Style setting), and a broad tonal range with very good latitude in the highlights.
+The photo quality is great -- pretty much what you'd expect from a full-frame camera -- with well-resolved detail, accurate color (as long as you use the Neutral Creative Style setting), and a broad tonal range with very good latitude in the highlights.
 Though it doesn't have an antialiasing-filter-free model, the sensor in the A99V incorporates a new selectively applied low-pass filter as a compromise for increased ability to resolve detail.

 |Click to download||ISO 100 ||ISO 800 ||ISO 3200 |